BAAI-DCAI/DataOptim/README.md

 Basically, the target is to find a subset of data that can best boost the model's abilities.
 You can design your own method to find this subset.

-For standard setting, you only need to submit the data **IDs**, we will sample the data according to the IDs.
+For standard setting, you only need to submit the data **IDs**.
+We will sample the data according to the IDs.
 For the BYOD setting, you need to update the **full dataset** you select.
-The example submission file for both settings can be found in [example-standard.json](./example/example-standard.txt) and [example-byod.json](./example/example-byod.json), respectively.
+The example submission file for both settings can be found in [example-standard.txt](./example/example-standard.txt) and [example-byod.json](./example/example-byod.json), respectively.
 In the example, we sample 17 data from the dataset just to show the format.
 You can sample a specific amount of data according to the competition you participate.